 MIDDLE SÃO FRANCISCO PALEODUNES ‣ a complex of two inative 'fossil' sand fields in left side of Rio São Francscio in NW Bahia state, the largest paleodunes in Brazil: a western bank field, with c.
 88 km², and eastern bank with c.
 200 km², composed by 'fossil' dunes with heights between 5-10 m to 50-60 m, with an average between 15 and 25 m, and horizontal extent most commonly between 1-3 km, but some parabolic dunes can be over 10 km (SIGEP/CPRM).
 For trekking in the region, see Youtube/Dunas do Pilão Arcado-BA.

-TOCA DA BOA VISTA CAVE ‣ composed by Proterozoic dolomites, the largest cave known in Brazil and the 2th southern hemisphere (after Bullita Cave in Australia) with 114 km of mapped galleries, being the 21th in world (Wikipedia), located in the north of Bahia in Campo Formoso municipality (SIGEP/CPRM) - exact location available in Linkedin (SEE).
+. composed by Proterozoic dolomites, the largest cave known in Brazil and the 2th southern hemisphere (after Bullita Cave in Australia) with 114 km of mapped galleries, being the 21th in world (Wikipedia), located in the north of Bahia in Campo Formoso municipality (SIGEP/CPRM) - exact location available in Linkedin (SEE).

-AGUAS CLARAS CAVE SYSTEM (ACCS) ‣ located on Carinhanha municipality (BA), ACCS, with approximately 24 km, composed of four limestone caves (Marconi Souza-Silva et al., Biodiversity and Conservation, 2021), is the richest hotspot of subterranean biodiversity in South America, with 41 species that are restricted to caves, with distribution across Hexapoda (14), Arachnida (10), Isopoda (6), Diplopoda (7), Gastropoda (2), Turbellaria (1), and Actinopterigii (1), ahead Toca do Gonçalo (also in Bahia) and Areias (S São Paulo state) cave systems, the unique other two hotspots in South America (R.L.Ferreira & Marconi Souza-Silva, Diversity, 2023).
+AGUAS CLARAS CAVE SYSTEM (ACCS) ‣ a cave system located in the municipality of Carinhanha (Bahia), approximately 24 km in length and composed of four limestone caves (Marconi Souza-Silva et al., Biodiversity and Conservation, 2021), recognized as the richest hotspot of subterranean biodiversity in the Neotropical region — 41 identified troglobic species across the following groups: Hexapoda (14), Arachnida (10), Isopoda (6), Diplopoda (7), Gastropoda (2), Turbellaria (1), and Actinopterygii (1).
+This system surpasses Toca do Gonçalo (also in Bahia) and the Areias cave system (southern São Paulo state), the only other two subterranean biodiversity hotspots known in South America (R. L. Ferreira & Marconi Souza-Silva, Diversity, 2023).

 ABROLHOS BANK CORAL REEF ‣ the most extensive area of coral reefs in Brazil and of all the South Atlantic Ocean, however with less than 1% of the reef ecosystems worldwide, in an area of approximately 6,000 km² in the northern part of the Abrolhos Bank; for more details, see Bate Papo com Netuno.